GeostatsGuy/Undergraduate_Research/README.md

 * To learn about numerical models and machines, students need to be able to play with the models and machines!

-Why do I share all my educational content?
+Why do I share all of my educational content?
 Find out [here](https://medium.com/5-questions-with/why-its-important-that-professors-use-social-media-5-questions-with-associate-professor-michael-a921225287fb).

 I use these demonstrations for: